sidharthvijayakumar/DevOps-challenges/Readme.md

 - Docker & containerization
 - CI/CD & automation
 - Infrastructure as Code (Terraform, OpenTofu, etc.)
-- Kubernetes, AWS, and other DevOps tools
+- Kubernetes ,Helm ,AWS, and other DevOps tools
+- Python/Shell script

 Each challenge is designed to sharpen my real-world problem-solving skills while building a portfolio of reusable examples.